HEP-FCC/FCCSW/Generation/doc/RunningPythia.md

 Pythia configuration
 --------------------

-We have two Pythia configuration file(s), that support two different use cases [Generation/data](https://github.com/HEP-FCC/FCCSW/tree/master/Generation/data)
+We have two Pythia configuration file(s), that show two different use cases in the [Generation/data](https://github.com/HEP-FCC/FCCSW/tree/master/Generation/data)
 directory: